Late time attractors of some varying Chaplygin gas cosmological models: Phase space analysis

-\subsection{Varying Chaplygin gas $P_{c} = A\rho_{c} - \frac{Ba^{-n}}{\rho_{c}^{\alpha}}$}
+This is a late time attractor when $0 \leq n \leq 5$, $0 < b \leq 2/5$ and $0 < \alpha \leq 1$.
+On the other hand, the critical points $E.3.2$ and $E.3.3$ are physically reasonable when $b = 0$ and the critical points are unstable.
+The phase portrait indicates that in considered case the evolution of the universe started from one of the unstable states (either $E.3.2$ or $E.3.3$) eventually will evolve to the state described by $E.3.1$ solution.
+It is not hard to see that in case of $E.3.3$ the universe will be in a matter dominating state and the accelerated expansion is not possible.
+In considered $3$ models of this subsection we observed, that appropriate late time scaling attractors describe the state of the universe with phantom varying Chaplygin gas Equation (\ref{eq:M1}).
+Moreover, the solution of the cosmological coincidence problem exists.
+Therefore, it is important to learn the constraints on the free parameters to have better understanding of the models.
+To this we will come in the second part of this work.

-In subsections~\ref{ssec:Q1}~-~\ref{ssec:Q3} we considered cosmological models where varying Chaplygin gas was given via Eq.~(\ref{eq:M1}).
-In next three subsections we will consider cosmological models, where another model of varying Chaplygin gas is associated to a part of energy of our universe.
-Namely, we will consider models, where varying Chaplygin gas is given via Eq.~(\ref{eq:M2})
+\subsection{Varying Chaplygin gas $P_{de} = A\rho_{de} - \frac{Ba^{-n}}{\rho_{de}^{\alpha}}$}

-\subsubsection{Interaction $Q = 3 H b \left( \rho_{c} + \frac{\rho_{m}^{2}}{ \rho_{c} + \rho_{m}} \right )$}
+In Section \ref{ssec:Q1}, Section \ref{sseq:Q2} and Section \ref{ssec:Q3} we considered cosmological models where varying Chaplygin gas was given by Equation (\ref{eq:M1}).
+In the next three subsections we will consider cosmological models, where varying Chaplygin gas is given by Equation (\ref{eq:M2}).

-As in subsection~\ref{ssec:Q1}, first of all, we will consider interaction given via Eq.~({\ref{eq:Int1}}).
-In this case $4$ critical points are obtained~(Table~\ref{tab:Table4}).
-To simplify future analysis we can take some particular values for the parameters of the model.
-We will consider a particular example with $0 \leq b \leq 1/10$, when $n=1$.
-In case of $n=1$, when $A\geq b$, only critical point $E.4.4$ is a late time scaling attractor with
+\subsubsection{Interaction $Q = 3 H b \left( \rho_{de} + \frac{\rho_{dm}^{2}}{ \rho_{de} + \rho_{dm}} \right )$}